-6.2.5 Package remount
+6.3.5 Package Remount

 After preparing the site, the new package can be placed onto the PCB.
-Handling of the replacement package should also follow the guidelines of Section 9.2 Moisture sensitivity level, page 20.
-When remounting the package, use rework equipment that has good optical or video vision capability.
+Handling of the replacement package should also follow the guidelines of Section 9.2.
+When remounting the package, it is recommended to use rework equipment that has good optical or video vision capability.
 A split light system displays images of both package leads and PCB pads by superimposing two images.
 Alignment of the leads and pads is completed with an adjusting XY table.

-Regular lead array packages exhibit self-alignment in any direction including X-axis shift, Y-axis shift, and rotational misplacement.
-Exposed pads may not exhibit a strong self-alignment capability and precise placement of the component on the PCB is required.
+Regular lead array Package exhibits self-alignment in any direction including X-axis shift, Y-axis shift, and rotational misplacement.
+Exposed pad may not exhibit a strong self-alignment capability and precise placement of the component on the PCB is required.

-6.2.6 Reflow soldering
+6.3.6 Reflow Soldering

-The new component is soldered to the PCB using the same temperature profile as the normal reflow soldering process, shown in Section 5.4 Soldering, page 12.
+The new component is soldered to the PCB using the same temperature profile as the normal reflow soldering process, shown in Section 5.4.
 Reflow furnaces are not typically used for rework.
-Rather a dedicated rework station is used which does both part removal and new part joining.
-During soldering, the package peak temperature and temperature ramps must not exceed those of the standard assembly reflow process.
+Rather, a dedicated rework station is used that does both part removal and new part joining.
+During soldering, the package peak temperature and temperature ramps cannot exceed those of the standard assembly reflow process.

 In IR or convection processes, the temperature can vary greatly across the PCB depending on the furnace type, size and mass of components, and the location of components on the assembly.
-Additionally, rework stations only apply heat locally, not to the entire PCB.
-If nozzles are used to direct the heat, the nozzle size must be sufficient large to encompass the entire part.
+Additionally rework stations only apply heat locally, not to the entire PCB.
+If nozzles are used to direct the heat, the nozzle size must be sufficiently large to encompass the entire part.
 Profiles must be carefully tested to determine the hottest and coolest points on the assembly.
 The hottest and coolest points should fall within recommended temperatures in the reflow profile.
-To monitor the process, carefully attach thermocouples with very small amounts of thermally conductive grease or epoxy directly to the solder joint interface between the package and board.
+To evaluate the process, thermocouples must be carefully attached with very small amounts of thermally conductive grease or epoxy directly to the solder joint interface between the package and board.

-The materials used in rework have a higher potential for creating conductive traces/corrosion etc. compared to standard materials.
-The PCB might need to be cleaned if it was not cleaned in the "normal" process or if the rework was not done using "no clean" materials.
+The materials used in rework do have a higher potential to create conductive paths/corrosion etc. compared to standard materials.
+The PCB might need to be cleaned if not cleaned in the "normal" process or the rework was not done using "no clean" materials.

-7 Board level reliability
+7 Board Level Reliability

-7.1 Testing details
+7.1 Testing Details

 Solder Joint Reliability (SJR) testing is performed to determine a measure of board level reliability when exposed to thermal cycling.

-Customers may see several different names for board-level reliability (BLR), including second level reliability (2nd level reliability), solder-joint reliability (SJR), and temperature cycling on board (TCoB).
+There are several different names for board-level reliability (BLR) that customers may see.
+These include: second level reliability (2nd level reliability), solder-joint reliability (SJR), and temperature cycling on board (TCoB).

-Information provided here is based on experiments executed on HSOP/PQFP devices using a daisy chain configuration.
-Use actual surface mount process and design optimizations to develop an application specific solution.
+Information provided here is based on experiments executed on MAPBGA devices using a daisy chain BGA configuration.
+Actual surface mount process and design optimizations are recommended to develop an application specific solution.

-- For automotive grade product applications, the widely accepted temperature range for testing is -40 °C to +125 °C. - Consumer SJR temperature cycling conditions may vary widely depending on the application and specific user.
-Typically, NXP consumer SJR testing is performed from 0 °C to +100 °C.
+- For automotive grade product applications, the widely accepted temperature range for testing is -40 °C to +125 °C - Consumer SJR temperature cycling conditions may vary widely, depending on the application and specific user.
+Typically, Freescale consumer SJR testing is performed from 0 °C to +100 °C

-The preferred test method varies by market and industry.
+The preferred test method will vary by market and industry.
 For automotive, the primary test is a version of IPC-9701A, air temperature cycling.
-For the consumer market, JEDEC's drop test is the primary test (JESD22-B111).
-Telecommunications uses both IPC-9701A and IPC-9702 (monotonic bend).
-NXP may not test each specific electronic package configuration and may not have all the tests for each market and industry.

-Table 4 shows the NXP standard test set-up for performing board level solder joint reliability testing.
+For the consumer market, JEDEC's drop test will be the primary test (JESD22-B111).
+Telecommunications use both IPC-9701A and IPC-9702 (monotonic bend).
+FSL may not test an electronic package and may not have all the tests for each market and industry.
+Table 4 shows the Freescale standard test set-up for performing board level solder joint reliability testing.